 The R2P Focal Points initiative was launched in September 2010 by the governments of Denmark and Ghana in collaboration with the Global Centre for the Responsibility to Protect at the annual Ministerial Meeting on the Responsibility to Protect held during the opening of the United Nations General Assembly.
 Since then the governments of Australia and Costa Rica have also joined the facilitating group.

-Albania, Angola, Argentina, Australia, Austria, Belgium, Bosnia-Herzegovina, Botswana, Bulgaria, Cambodia, Chile, Costa Rica, Cote d'Ivoire, Croatia, Czech Republic, Democratic Republic of the Congo, Denmark, Finland, France, Georgia, Germany, Ghana, Greece, Guatemala, Hungary, Ireland, Italy, Japan, Jordan, Kenya, Liberia, Liechtenstein, Lithuania, Luxembourg, Montenegro, Mozambique, Netherlands, New Zealand, Nigeria, Paraguay, Peru, Poland, Portugal, Qatar, Republic of Korea, Rwanda, Sierra Leone, Slovenia, Spain, Sweden, Switzerland, Tanzania, Timor-Leste, Uruguay, United Kingdom and United States.
+Albania, Angola, Argentina, Australia, Austria, Belgium, Bosnia-Herzegovina, Botswana, Bulgaria, Cambodia, Canada, Chile, Costa Rica, Cote d'Ivoire, Croatia, Czech Republic, Democratic Republic of the Congo, Denmark, Finland, France, Georgia, Germany, Ghana, Greece, Guatemala, Hungary, Ireland, Italy, Japan, Jordan, Kenya, Liberia, Liechtenstein, Lithuania, Luxembourg, Mexico (to be announced during the 8th Annual Meeting of the Global Network of R2P Focal Points), Montenegro, Mozambique, Netherlands, New Zealand, Nigeria, Paraguay, Peru, Poland, Portugal, Qatar, Republic of Korea, Romania, Rwanda, Sierra Leone, Slovenia, South Africa, Spain, Sweden, Switzerland, Tanzania, Timor-Leste, Uruguay, United Kingdom and United States.

 The European Union has also appointed an R2P Focal Point.

-The first meeting of R2P Focal Points was held in May 2011.
+The first meeting of the Global Network of R2P Focal Points was held in May 2011 in New York.
 The meeting served the purpose for setting up a network of national R2P Focal Points for the prevention of mass atrocities.
-Thirty-one countries, representing all regions of the world, participated in this meeting.
+More than 30 countries, representing all regions of the world, participated in the meeting.
 The meeting provided the participants with an opportunity to highlight conceptual questions and challenges.
-Participants recognized that for the initiative to move forward, greater clarity was required regarding the role and responsibilities of national R2P Focal Points.
+Participants also recognized that for the initiative to move forward, greater clarity was required regarding the role and responsibilities of national R2P Focal Points.

 In order to address some of the challenges identified by participants at the first meeting the Global Centre, in collaboration with the Stanley Foundation, convened R2P Focal Points, UN mission Ambassadors and experts, UN officials and mass atrocity specialists for a preparatory workshop in February 2012.